Malinon/crystgrowthpoly_julia/README.md

 # crystgrowthpoly_julia
-This is Julia (so better) implementaion of crystgrowthpoly library.
+This package is dedicated to growth functions.
 It is focused on fast generation of orphic diagrams.

+# Features
+- Finding topological growth functions,
+- Finding crystallographic frowth functions,
+- Generation and visualisation of orphic diagrams.

 # Installation
 In your julia script/REPL/notebook type